debugloop/telescope-undo.nvim/README.md

 variables.
 * `time_format`, defaults to "" for a timeago-style representation.
 Can be set to a [Lua date format string](https://www.lua.org/pil/22.1.html).
+* `saved_only`, defaults to false, but can be used to limit shown undo states to those that have been saved to disk.

 Further, the undo telescope should accept any of the usual telescope attributes as well as the special `theme` key which auto-extends the telescope theme *on top* of any of your explicitly